kroll-j/graphserv/doc/usage.rst

 GraphServ Commands
 ------------------

+Users can connect to GraphServ via plaintext-TCP or HTTP.
+GraphServ multiplexes data to and from GraphServ instances and users.
+Several users can simultaneously execute commands on the same GraphServ instance, or on the same core.

-GraphCore accepts commands and data in a line-based command language.
+GraphServ accepts commands and data in a line-based command language.
 Its command interface follows the same basic syntax and principles as is used for GraphCore commands (see `GraphCore spec <https://github.com/jkroll20/graphcore/blob/master/spec.rst>`_).

 The following is the list of GraphServ commands.
 Words in square brackets denote access level.